Fall leaves clogging storm drains

-SCRANTON, Pa. — Right now, Pennsylvania is in peak fall foliage.
-But that means the leaves are falling everywhere and in some unwanted places.
+PENNSYLVANIA, USA — Currently, Pennsylvania is in peak fall foliage, which means the leaves are falling everywhere and in some unwanted places.

 Going down North Washington Avenue in Scranton, you will see the fall themed-sidewalks filled with colorful trees — and storm drains congested with dead leaves.